mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 _↳ If you want to follow that process more closely, here's a slower [video version](https://vimeo.com/281170034/f62b5d0dfe)._

 One important thing to note is that I'm using two layers here.
-We'll want at least two layers here - one for the ground & walls and one for the chests/pots/etc. - so that we can use the tiles that have transparent backgrounds.
+We'll want at least two layers when we get to Phaser - one for the ground & walls and one for the chests/pots/etc. - so that we can use the tiles that have transparent backgrounds.

 ![](./images/comparing-layers.png)

 ## Mapping Our World

-Now that we've got a planned out roadmap for how we want to use the tiles, we can get started with the mapping.
+Now that we've got a plan for how to use the tiles, we can get started with the mapping.
 By the end of this section, we'll have this setup:

 ![](./images/mapped-demo.png)

-We're going to abandon the `dungeon.getMappedTiles` approach in favor of the `dungeon.rooms` property. `rooms` is an array of objects with information about each room.
+We're going to abandon the `dungeon.getMappedTiles` approach in favor of using the `dungeon.rooms` property. `rooms` is an array of objects with information about each room.
 A `Room` instance has the following properties:

-- `x`, `y` - map location of top left
+- `x`, `y` - location of top left of the room (in grid units)
 - `width` & `height`
 - `top`, `left`, `bottom`, `right`
-- `centerX` & `centerY` - integer center position (rounded down)
+- `centerX` & `centerY` - integer center position (rounded down for even sized rooms)

 And one method:

-- `getDoorLocations` - get an array of door locations (`{x, y}` objects) in coordinates relative to the room's top left
+- `getDoorLocations` - gets an array of door locations (`{x, y}` objects) in coordinates relative to the room's top left

 With those in mind, we can start mapping out our rooms: